International-Data-Spaces-Association/IDS-testbed/Testbed/README.md

 #### Python

-The CA scipt provided with the IDS testbed requires python.
+The CA script provided with the IDS testbed requires python.
 Install it with

 ```
 sudo apt install python3